afeld/python-public-policy/syllabus.md

 If you do miss class, we trust that it's for a good reason.
 If you're sick, please use that freebie and stay home and rest.

+The course is designed for the in-person experience.
 Requests for viewing lectures remotely will be considered on a case-by-case basis.
-This will still count as an absence/freebie.
+These will still count as an absence/freebie.

 You are responsible for getting caught up on what was covered in class.
 You may want to ask a classmate for notes.